Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Introduction

-Several mechanisms for gas removal have been discussed above, with internal energy injection processes being favored over ram pressure stripping, however the contribution of the discussed internal processes is expected to vary significantly between clusters such that, individually, they would be unable to explain the universality of low gas densities seen across all globular clusters.
+Among the gas evacuation mechanisms described above, the internal energy injection processes described in the preceding paragraph are expected to vary significantly between clusters such that, individually, they would be unable to explain the universality of low gas densities seen across all globular clusters.
 Mass and energy injection from stellar winds, on the other hand, are a common feedback ingredient in all clusters.
 In the past, it has been argued that the evolved stellar ejecta does not posses sufficient energy to escape the cluster potential \citep{Vandenberg1977}.
-This, however, has been called into question by observations of giant stars with wind velocities exceeding the typical cluster escape velocity \citep{Smith2004}.
-What is more, energy injection from the usually neglected, although vast, main sequence stellar population could play a decisive role in mediating mass retention in these systems \citep{Smith1999}.
+This, however, has been called into question by observations of giant stars with wind velocities exceeding the typical cluster escape velocity \citep{Smith2004,dupree2009}.
+What is more, energy injection from the usually neglected, although plentiful, stars recently turning off the main sequence could play a decisive role in mediating mass retention in these systems as they produce an energy injection comparable to that of main sequence winds \citep{Smith1999}.